 Find out if you are eligible to work abroad with support from Erasmus+ traineeship funding.

 All University of Edinburgh students currently enrolled on a degree at the University can apply for Erasmus+ Traineeship funding, including part-time and distance learners.
+Please note that you must be fully matriculated - students on authorised interruption of study are not eligible to undertake Erasmus+ funded activities during their period of interruption of study.

 You can be in any school and at any study level.
 You can claim a maximum total of 12 months’ Erasmus funding within the same degree (Bachelor/Master/PhD).
 You can apply for funding more than once, but you should submit a separate application for each placement.